saif-ellafi/foundryvtt-mythic-gme/README.md

 ![formatted-message.png](formatted-message.png)

-#### Exporting your game
+#### Exporting chat records to a Journal Entry
-Export current Chat to Journal - Either for backup or for history tracking.
-You can do this in two ways:
+You can do this in three ways:

+* By clicking on Export in the Mythic Panel
 * By using the Macro to export current Chat to a Journal Entry
 * By enabling Auto-Logging setting that automatically puts all your chat in a daily journal